ben-rogerson/agency-webpack-mix-config/README.md

 ### Frictionless media additions

-Add project files or npm libraries without restarting your dev server.
-Generate additional style and script files just by adding them to their src directories.
+After starting the dev-server, add new project files or npm libraries without having to restart the server.
+Generate additional style and script outputs just by adding them to their `src` directory.

 ### Minimal config files

-Avoids excessive build configuration files.
-All the config is defined in `webpack.mix.js` and `package.json`.
+Avoid excessive build configuration files.<br>
+All the config is defined in `webpack.mix.js`.<br>
+`package.json` contains browser targets and linting configs.

 ### Source folder aliases to reduce folder traversals